-By Rowan Walrath & Rachel Morford, news staff
+By Rachel Morford & Rowan Walrath, news staff

 Overcoming widespread beliefs that American millennials have no wish to be politically engaged, the Northeastern University (NU) Student Government Association (SGA) and 16 other campus organizations have launched a nonpartisan effort called Northeastern Votes.
 The movement, which started just before the first day of fall classes, is focused on democratic participation and voter registration.

-SGA President Elliot Horen, a senior pursuing a combined major in information science and business, is one of the masterminds behind the coalition.
+SGA President Elliot Horen, a junior pursuing a combined major in information science and business, is one of the masterminds behind the coalition.

 “Millennials in general don’t participate in elections, which kind of feeds our future to an older generation,” Horen said.
 Less than half of all 18-to-24-year-olds in the 2012 presidential election voted, according to the Pew Research Center.